Mass spectrometry: Hard ionization and soft ionization

-Hard ionization techniques are processes which impart high quantities of residual energy in the subject molecule invoking large degrees of fragmentation (i.e. the systematic rupturing of bonds acts to remove the excess energy, restoring stability to the resulting ion).
-Resultant ions tend to have m/z lower than the molecular ion (other than in the case of proton transfer and not including isotope peaks).
+Hard ionization techniques are those that impart high quantities of residual internal energy in the subject molecule, even after ionization.
+Part of the energy would be dissipated by rupturing chemical bonds within the ion, producing many fragmentary radical cations.
+The resultant ions tend to have m/z lower than the molecular ion (other than in the case of proton transfer and not including isotope peaks).
 The most common example of hard ionization is electron ionization (EI).